sanzor/Ctesiphon/Server.md

 # Implementation

 ## Prerequisites

+Those familiar with setting up /using Redis and  .NET can skip this section.

+### Installing Redis

 For this solution you will need to install Redis Server .
 You can download it from [here](https://redis.io/download).